top of page

 • 3 min read

-At Seven Senses, we believe neurodiversity, SEN and sensory preferences are something to be embraced and celebrated, not simply accommodated.
-Whether you’re a parent, educator, carer, or simply someone who wants to support the children in your life more consciously.
+At Seven Senses, we believe neurodiversity, SEN, and individual sensory preferences are to be embraced and celebrated, not simply accommodated.
+Whether you’re a parent, educator, carer, or someone who wants to support the children in your life more consciously, this space is for you.

-We’ve thoughtfully curated a collection of books, podcasts, tech tools, and community resources that reflect our values of empathy, empowerment, and gentle, holistic support.
+We’ve thoughtfully curated a collection of books, podcasts, tech tools, fidgets, sensory toys, gadgets, and community resources that reflect our values of empathy, empowerment, and gentle, holistic support.
+These are practical, meaningful ways to nurture understanding, calm, and connection while supporting neurodivergent children and young people.

 ree